flatpak/flatpak-docs/docs/available-runtimes.rst

 There are currently three main runtimes available: Freedesktop, GNOME and KDE.
 These are all hosted on `Flathub <https://flathub.org/>`_.

+What is mentioned here is just a high level look at the contents.
+To have up to date information simply install the runtime and open a shell inside of it (``flatpak run org.freedesktop.Sdk//18.08``) from there you can look around or use tools like ``pkg-config --list-all``.

 Freedesktop
 -----------